dancer1325/jest/packages/jest-worker/README.md

 # jest-worker

+* == module /
-Module for executing heavy tasks under forked processes in parallel, by providing a `Promise` based interface, minimum overhead, and bound workers.
+  * 👀execute heavy tasks | forked processes -- in -- parallel👀

-The module works by providing an absolute path of the module to be loaded in all forked processes.
-All methods are exposed on the parent process as promises, so they can be `await`'ed.
-Child (worker) methods can either be synchronous or asynchronous.

-The module also implements support for bound workers.
-Binding a worker means that, based on certain parameters, the same task will always be executed by the same worker.
-The way bound workers work is by using the returned string of the `computeWorkerKey` method.
-If the string was used before for a task, the call will be queued to the related worker that processed the task earlier; if not, it will be executed by the first available worker, then sticked to the worker that executed it; so the next time it will be processed by the same worker.
-If you have no preference on the worker executing the task, but you have defined a `computeWorkerKey` method because you want _some_ of the tasks to be sticked, you can return `null` from it.

-The list of exposed methods can be explicitly provided via the `exposedMethods` option.
-If it is not provided, it will be obtained by requiring the child module into the main process, and analyzed via reflection.
-Check the "minimal example" section for a valid one.
+  * provide
+    * `Promise` based interface,
+    * minimum overhead,
+    * bound workers
+  * support bound workers
+    * bind a worker
+      * == | certain parameters,
+        * SAME task will ALWAYS be executed -- by the -- SAME worker
+    * bound workers work -- by using the -- `computeWorkerKey` method's returned string
+      * if the string was used BEFORE for a task -> the call will be queued -- to the -- related worker / processed the task earlier
+        * else -> the call
+          * will be executed -- by the -- FIRST available worker
+          * will be sticked | worker / executed it
+            * -> NEXT time will be processed -- by the -- SAME worker
+      * if you have NO preference | worker executing the task -> return `null`

+* how does it work?
+  * provide a module's absolute path / loaded | ALL forked processes
+  * ALL methods are exposed | parent process -- as -- promises
+    * -> can be `await`'ed
+  * Child (worker) methods' types
+    * synchronous
+    * asynchronous

+* `exposedMethods` option
+  * == list of exposed methods / can be EXPLICITLY provided
+  * if it is NOT provided -> obtained by
+    * requiring the main process's child module
+    * analyzing via reflection

 ## Install